Gabriellm2003/remote_sensing_missing_data/README.md

 ```

 ### Retrieval
-All the necessary code to train the retrieval models are located in the folder 'metric_learning'.
+All the necessary codes to train the retrieval models are located in the folder 'metric_learning'.

 To train retrieval models, run the following command: